laurenjmcc/CompletedUndergradCourses/README.md

 - MAT244 - Introduction to Ordinary Differential Equations
 - MAT301 - Groups and Symmetries
 - MAT315 - Introduction to Number Theory

+# Completed Computer Science Courses (Last Updated: May 2025)
+- CSC108 - Introduction to Computer Programming
+- CSC148 - Introduction to Computer Science
+- CSC165 - Mathematical Expressioning and Reasoning for Computer Science
+- CSC207 - Software Design
+- CSC236 - Introduction to Theory of Computation
+- CSC300 - Computers and Society

+# Other Relevant Courses
+- ECO101 - Introduction to Microeconomics
+- EC0102 - Introduction to Macroeconomics
+- PHL245 - Modern Symbolic Logic